skvenkat/hex-arch-todo-app/README.md

 Hexagonal Architecture based ToDo App in Golang

-Build based on the article :
+This source code is based on the article : https://gopheradvent.com/calendar/2021/hexagonal-architecture/
-https://gopheradvent.com/calendar/2021/hexagonal-architecture/